CSSPLICE/splice-catalog/README.md

 ## Development

+In order to get the development environment setup, you'll need to follow these steps:
-To build the catalog container: `docker compose --profile catalog build`
+1. Build the catalog container: `docker compose --profile catalog build`

-To install the node packages: `docker compose --profile catalog run catalog yarn install`
+2. Install the node packages: `docker compose --profile catalog run catalog yarn install`

-To start the splice catalog application: `docker compose --profile catalog up`
+3. Start the splice catalog application: `docker compose --profile catalog up`

 Once the container starts you'll want to

-To exec into the running container: `docker compose --profile catalog exec catalog bash` (if you are on windows, you'll need to add winpty)
+4. Running the application per step 3 will consume the current terminal, to exec into the running container, open a new terminal in the repository and run: `docker compose --profile catalog exec catalog bash` (if you are on windows, you'll need to add winpty)

-And run `yarn migrate` to instantiate the database
+5. Inside the container run: `yarn migrate` to instantiate the database

 From inside this container, you can also run other yarn commands (install, add <package>, etc)

+6. At this point, the catalog will be running at [http://localhost:3000/](http://localhost:3000/)

 ## Import Catalog Data